 Stephen offers a discount of 50% on their first / introductory lesson!

 Government and Politics

-A FIRST CLASS degree holder, I have tutored A-level History since September 2009 and am able to tutor students in various aspects of Politics and Government.
+A FIRST CLASS degree holder, I have a DECADE of experience tutoring A-level History and A-level Politics/British Government.

-British political parties, general elections since 1900, economic affairs and the impact upon politics, 'high politics' and the office of prime minister.
+British political parties, general elections since 1900, economic affairs and the impact upon politics, 'high politics' and the role of prime minister.

-Since commencing tutoring in September 2009, I have specifically tutored the following A-level Units:
+Since 2009, I have gained experience with the the following A-level study areas:

 'Tsarist Russia, 1855-1917' (AQA)